Jamie Hewlett: 21st century

-At this time, he had moved into a flat with Blur's Damon Albarn after Hewlett split with Oliver, and it was while sharing the flat that the pair came up with the idea of Gorillaz, a virtual band.
+In 1998, he moved into a flat with Blur's Damon Albarn after Hewlett split with Oliver, and it was while sharing the flat that the pair came up with the idea of Gorillaz, a virtual band.
 Albarn would work on the music, while Hewlett would come up with character designs, and both came up with ideas for the members of the band.
 The first Gorillaz EP was released in 2000 followed by the first album, Gorillaz in 2001.
 In 2005, their second full studio album, Demon Days was released.

+On 2 April 2000, his second son, Rocky Serpico Hewlett was born.

 In January 2006, Hewlett's artwork for Gorillaz was shortlisted for the Design Museum's Designer of the Year award.
 In May 2006, he was named the Designer of the Year 2006.
 On 25 May 2006, Hewlett and Albarn won the joint award for Songwriters of the Year at the Ivor Novello Awards.

 In 2007, Hewlett and Albarn premiered their first major work since Gorillaz, entitled Monkey: Journey to the West, a re-working of the ancient Chinese legend Journey to the West.
 Albarn wrote the score whilst Hewlett designed the set, animations and costumes.
 Written and adapted by Chen Shi-zheng, the show featured 45 Chinese circus acrobats, Shaolin monks and Chinese vocalists.
 It premiered at the Palace Theatre, Manchester as part of the Manchester International Festival, on 28 June 2007.

 His Get the Freebies strip was adapted by BBC Three for a pilot entitled Phoo Action, broadcast in February 2008.

 Hewlett and Albarn created the animation sequence the BBC used to introduce coverage of the Beijing 2008 Olympics.
 The sequence titled Journey to the East uses the Monkey character from Monkey: Journey to the West.

 He married French presenter and actress Emma de Caunes at Saint-Paul-de-Vence on 10 September 2011.